mark-5/p5-broker-async/README.md

 ## do

-    my $future = $broker->do($task);
+    my $future = $broker->do(@args);

-Send a task to an available worker.
+Queue the invocation of a worker with @args.
+@args can be any data structure, and is passed as is to a worker code ref.
-Returns a [Future](https://metacpan.org/pod/Future) object that resolves when the task is done.
+Returns a [Future](https://metacpan.org/pod/Future) object that resolves when the work is done.

-There is no guarantee when a task will be started, that depends on when a worker becomes a available.
+There is no guarantee when a worker will be called, that depends on when a worker becomes available.
-Tasks are guaranteed to be started in the order they are seen by $broker->do.
+However, calls are guaranteed to be invoked in the order they are seen by $broker->do.

 # AUTHOR